TransitSurveyor/README/README.md

 # TransitSurveyor Project Description

-The [TransitSurvey](https://github.com/TransitSurveyor) *Organization* contains repositories required to build a surveying system used to collect boarding and deboarding locations of passengers using public transportation.
+The [TransitSurvey](https://github.com/TransitSurveyor) *Organization* contains repositories required to build a surveying system that can be used to collect the boarding and alighting locations of passengers using public transit.
 This project was initially built for use in an Origin-Destination survey conducted by [TriMet](http://trimet.org/) in 2015.
 The code is split into three repositories as follows:

 + [MobileSurvey](https://github.com/TransitSurveyor/MobileSurveyor)
   + Android client for field collection